TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms1/lab2.md

   ID = ... {reject}
 ```

-You now can run your tests.
+You now can check your tests.
 It is important to get your grammar working at this stage.
 Do not move on if you have issues here, since there is a high chance that these issues influence your other tests as well.
-If you experience long running times for your tests, this is most likely caused by an erroneous definition of `LAYOUT`.
+If you experience weird behaviour on your tests, this is most likely caused by an erroneous definition of `LAYOUT`.
 {: .notice .notice-danger}

 Finally, you should add lexical syntax rules for comments to your syntax definition.
 Start with single line comments.
 Continue with unnested block comments.
 Do not forget to define follow restrictions.

+### Editor Services

+When developing a language in Spoofax, the syntax definition written in SDF3 does not produce only a parser but other editor services as well.

+#### Pretty Printing

+Spoofax generates pretty-printing rules from your syntax definition.
+You can find these rules in `src-gen/pp/<name>-pp.str`.

+In order to test the pretty-print builder, you need to build your project.
+Your MiniJava editor provides a menu entry named `Format` that uses these generated rules to pretty-print a MiniJava file.
+Create or open a `.mjv` test file with a valid program, press the down-facing arrow on the right of the `Syntax` button and choose `Format`.
+This will apply `Format` to the current file and show the result in a new editor.

+If your start symbols are not defined in the main SDF3 module, you might need to import the generated `src-gen/pp/*-pp.str` files into `trans/pp.str`.
+{: .notice .notice-warning}

+Typically, the pretty-printed code lacks proper indentation and line breaks.
+You can fix this by improving your templates in the syntax definition.
+The pretty-printer follows the indentation and line breaks from the syntax definition.

+You should improve your syntax definition in order to get readable code with a consistent indentation.
+You might read on [indent styles](http://en.wikipedia.org/wiki/Indent_style) for some inspiration.

+Make sure that your altered syntax definition is still correct and can be used to parse MiniJava programs.
+{: .notice .notice-warning}

+#### Syntactic Code Completion

+Together with a pretty-printer, Spoofax also automatically derives syntactic code completion from the syntax definition.
+This feature allows for example, for new users to discover the language's syntax while editing the program.
+To know more details about syntactic code completion in Spoofax, check the [documentation](http://metaborg.org/en/latest/source/release/migrate/new_completions_framework.html).

 ### Challenge